Punjabi cinema: 1990s

-In 1990 Qurbani Jatt Di was released, starring Guggu Gill, Yograj Singh, Gurdas Mann, Dharmendra, Raj Babbar and Priti Sapru.
-The film was directed by Preeti Sapru herself, and did well at the box office.
-A second important release was Dushmani Di Agg, the last film of Veerendra.
-It also starred Gurdas Mann and Priti Sapru, and was successful at the box office.
-In 1991 the major film Anakh Jattan Di starred Daljeet Kaur and Guggu Gill.
+In 1990, Qurbani Jatt Di was released, directed by Preeti Sapru, and did well at the box office.
+Another important release was Dushmani Di Agg, the last film of Veerendra.

+In 1991, the major film Anakh Jattan Di starred Daljeet Kaur and Guggu Gill.
 It was the first movie where the audience really accepted ex-villain Guggu Gill as a hero.
 The film was followed by films like Jor Jatt Da, which managed to recover its cost.
 Badla Jatti Da was the major success of the year.
 It starred Guggu Gill, Yograj Singh in a villain role, and Aman Noorie.
 Udeekan Saun Diyan garnered critical acclaim, but was not a commercial success.
-Sounh Menoo Punjab Di, starring Satish Kaul, Rama Vij, Mehar Mittal, and Pal Randhawa was also one of the releases of 1991.
+Sounh Menoo Punjab Di, starring Satish Kaul, Rama Vij, Mehar Mittal, and Pal Randhawa released.
 The film was directed by Sukhdev Ahluwalia, one of the most successful directors of Punjwood, and had music by Surinder Kohli.
 Vaisakhi, starring Deep Dhillon and Sunita Dheer, was released in 1991 to critical acclaim, but did not succeed commercially.
 Jatt Jeona Morh was a major hit that year, and made Guggu Gill a superstar.
-Also released was Yograj Singh's Jagga Daku (1991 film), which did moderately well.
+Also released was Yograj Singh's Jagga Daku (1991), which did moderately well.
 Dil Da Mamla, starring Guggu Gill and Amar Noori, did poorly at the box office.

 1993 had films like Jatt Sucha Singh Soorma (with Yograj Singh and Neena Sidhu), Mirza Sahiban (starring Guggu Gill), Lalkara Jatt Da, and Saali Adhi Gharwali.
 These films managed to do adequately at the box office, but were not major successes.
 Preeti Sapru's Mehndi Shagnan Di, starring Malkit Singh, Hansraj Hans, Preeti Sapru, and Yograj Singh, lost money.
 Kudi Canada Di starring Yograj Singh also did poorly.

 Kachehri (1994) starred Gurdas Mann, Yograj Singh, and others.
 The film was praised by critics, was a commercial success, and won a national award.
 A second release was Tabahi, starring newcomer Vishal Singh; it was the blockbuster hit of the year.
 Guggu Gill's Vairi did quite well at the box office, but Jigra Jatt Da, with Yograj Singh as the villain, did poorly at the box office.